josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇬🇧_why_the_uk_likes_to_laugh_at_the_ruling_class.md

 - Why “correcting yourself immediately” often backfires in the UK
 - Why not all scandals are meant to end careers
 - Class pattern recognition as the real driver of public anger
+- How elite male obsession is laundered into “public sentiment”

 ---